kestal/univers/Magic/About magic.md

 More explicitly, strong wizards can extract these magical streams from them.
 But this process get the elves exhausted.
 If pushed to much, they can faint or even die.

-Finally, although there are magical beasts, they don't act as sources of power.
+Finally, there are creatures or monsters that can use magic.
+However, they don't act as sources of power.

 # Art of magic